top of page

 And on the tongue in cheek side of this well written about subject when you research who people are that are so anti Double Bridles not many of them appear to have a large powerful 17hh warmblood that they are riding down spooky competition arenas !!

 The Weymouth Cheek if designed correctly works on three balanced pressures as the reins are used and the cheek turns the Horse feels downward mouth pressure poll pressure and then these two pressures are balanced out by the chain or jaw strap moving onto the jaw to stop the first two pressures from overriding each other.
 It is crucial that the curb chain is set well so that the shank of the Weymouth only turns to about 45% and then the chain snugly tucks onto the jaw.
-Too tight and the Horse gets no release or reward and too loose and the pressures are unbalanced and the Horse will have to resist to escape.
-The correct mouthpiece should encourage the Horse forward into the contact and the three pressures control head frame, weight transferral and are your brakes!
-It is really important that the cheeks are the right length if they have been constructed poorly and not in balance then the bit simply does not work

-The Accent Weymouth
+Accent Weymouth

 The Accent is built on a 5" Shank and has a definite feel to the underside of the port to ask for a yield and allows the Horse a little more tongue room in the centre of the bit and the forward curve to the bar of the mouthpiece allows for jaw and tongue room behind the bit.
 As the Weymouth reins are used together the whole mouthpiece rotates onto the tongue pressing the tongue down into the lower jaw until it reaches the bars of the mouth, with this mouthpiece the tongue has plenty of room to move up and fill the space created by the port and the forward curve of the mouthpiece.

-Very useful for Horses that are
+Very useful for Horses that are:

-Have a still mouth and at times heavy feel on the rein
+• Have a still mouth and at times heavy feel on the rein

-That need tongue room but with a little extra in the centre
+• That need tongue room but with a little extra in the centre

-That have gone heavily in a very thick mouthpiece with a low port and you are changing for more room and less bit and more yield
+• That have gone heavily in a very thick mouthpiece with a low port and you are changing for more room and less bit and more yield

-if the horse is not too strong with the Harmony Loose Ring or Contour Loose Ring Or if the Horse is more enthusiastic with the Precision Loose ring
+The Accent Weymouth works best if the horse is not too strong with the Harmony Loose Ring or Contour Loose Ring Or if the Horse is more enthusiastic with the Precision Loose ring or if stronger but with a still mouth the Response Loose Ring

-Japan Finesse Weymouth
+The Japanese Finesse Weymouth

 The Japan Finesse: is built on a 5" Shank and has a slightly different Shank sizing than the other Finesse Weymouth’s it has a thicker diameter mouth and has my biggest upward sweep to allow for lots of jaw and tongue room when activated this is one of the mouthpieces in the range that does not have a visible forward curve when static but allows a little overall tongue room when ridden at the optimum working angle.
 It has a very definite action and a real lift to the Horses frame

-· a lift to the frame
+• a lift to the frame

-· a lift to the base frame
+• a lift to the base frame

-· a more confident feel onto the curb bit
+• a more confident feel onto the curb bit

 The Japan Finesse Weymouth works best with

-The Harmony Loose Ring to make a good starter set or to make a set for a Horse that has been restrictively bitted in a Double and needs to go forward into the frame
+• The Harmony Loose Ring to make a good starter set or to make a set for a Horse that has been restrictively bitted in a Double and needs to go forward into the frame

-The Contour Loose Ring for the above reasons but you need a little more lift
+• The Contour Loose Ring for the above reasons but you need a little more lift

-The Precision Loose Ring if you need more frame and more lift
+• The Precision Loose Ring if you need more frame and more lift

-Finesse 5 Weymouth
+The Finesse 5

 The Finesse 5: is built on a 5" Shank you and has an upwards sweep to the mouthpiece to allow for more overall jaw and tongue room when ridden at the correctly this is one of the mouthpieces in the range that does not have a forward curve when static but allows a little overall tongue room when ridden at the optimum working angle.
 It has a very definite action and a real lift to the Horses frame

-· a lift to the frame
+• a lift to the frame

-· a lift to the shoulder
+• a lift to the shoulder

-· to transfer weight backwards
+• to transfer weight backwards

-· be lighter into good hands
+• be lighter into good hands

 The Finesse Weymouth works best with the

-Mini Finesse Weymouth
+The Mini Finesse

 The Mini Finesse: sits well on a smaller face or when you still want balanced leverage but with a shorter shank 4.75 in total